GONE FISHING NEWSLETTERWhere you tune in to my Weekly Fishing Report + Weather Forecast

-My Weekend Fishing Report is two-fold: Review some of the Catch from the prior week’s fishing trips and do my own due diligence on weather patterns coming up to better prepare and navigate our upcoming fishing excursions.
+My Gone Fishing Newsletter is two-fold: Review some of the Catch from the prior week’s fishing trips and do my own due diligence on weather patterns coming up to better prepare and navigate our upcoming fishing excursions.

 This is not a chart review per se but an Intermarket Analysis chart review.
 What’s the difference?
 My Pre-Monday Routine is not about scanning individual charts of stocks/sectors/indices specifically.
 Instead I review my list of Intermarket Analysis charts, which graphically represent relationships (strong and weak) that can be foretelling of how specific stocks/sectors/indices will move!
 I am not a quant.
 I am a pattern recognition expert.
 Here’s an example: Anatomy of a Trade: Yen Short

-So if you tune in to my Weekly Fishing Report + Weather Forecast, you should know my perspective on how I read the weather…
+So if you tune in to this Weekly Fishing Report + Weather Forecast, you should know my perspective on how I read the weather…

 When I spy some strong pattern I like with indicators to support it, I actively look for a narrative to justify the price action.
 Yes, you read that correctly: I look for a reason to justify the pattern, not the other way around.
 Because I believe:

 - Sentiment is often the ‘noise’ that tries to obscure price